danydin/aws-cloud-practitioner/README.md

 Amazon Glacier: Amazon Glacier is a low-cost, highly durable, and secure cloud-based storage service provided by AWS.
 Glacier can be used to store and archive data that is infrequently accessed, such as backups or archives
 AWS Storage Gateway: AWS Storage Gateway is a hybrid cloud storage service provided by AWS that enables on-premises applications to use cloud storage.
 Storage Gateway can be used to connect on-premises storage systems to AWS storage services, such as S3 or EBS.
 Each storage option has its own unique features and use cases, and can be used to meet different storage requirements for EC2 instances.

+Q: aws cli vs aws sdk
+A: AWS CLI:
+The AWS CLI is a unified tool that provides a consistent interface for interacting with all parts of AWS.
+It's a command-line tool for managing AWS services.
+With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
+It's primarily used for administrative tasks, such as managing resources in AWS, deploying applications, and automating manual tasks.
+It's ideal for scripting, automation, and for those who prefer a command-line interface.
+It's written in Python and can be used on Windows, macOS, and Linux.
+To connect to AWS via the AWS CLI (Command Line Interface), you need to install the CLI and configure it with your AWS credentials.
+Here are the steps:
+Step 1: Install AWS CLI
+The AWS CLI is supported on Windows, macOS, and Linux.
+The installation depends on your operating system.
+Here's how to install it on each:
+Windows: Download the installer from the AWS CLI website and run it. macOS and Linux: You can install the AWS CLI using pip, which is a package manager for Python.
+Run the following command: pip install awscli --upgrade --user
+Step 2: Configure AWS CLI
+After installing the AWS CLI, you need to configure it with your AWS credentials.
+You can do this by running the aws configure command: aws configure
+You'll be prompted to enter your Access Key ID, Secret Access Key, Default region name, and Default output format.
+Here's what each of these means:
+AWS Access Key ID and AWS Secret Access Key: These are your AWS credentials, which you can get from the AWS Management Console.
+If you don't have these, you'll need to create a new IAM user with programmatic access, and AWS will generate a new set of keys for you.
+Default region name: This is the name of the AWS region that you want to send your requests to by default.
+You can find a list of available regions in the AWS documentation.
+Default output format: This specifies how the results are formatted.
+The options are json, yaml, text, and table.
+If you're not sure which one to choose, json is a good default.
+After you've entered these details, your AWS CLI is set up and ready to use.
+You can start running commands to interact with AWS services.
+For example, to list all your S3 buckets, you can run: aws s3 ls
+AWS SDK:
+AWS SDKs are language-specific APIs for AWS services.
+They are available in several programming languages such as Java, .NET, Node.js, Python (boto3), Go, Ruby, PHP, etc.
+They are used to build applications with increased flexibility, reliability, and scalability.
+They provide native features and take the complexity out of coding by providing AWS service-specific APIs.
+They are ideal for developers building applications that use AWS services.
+They handle low-level details such as authentication, retry logic, and error handling.
+In summary, if you're a developer building an application that interacts with AWS services, you'd typically use the AWS SDK.
+If you're an administrator or DevOps engineer who needs to manage AWS resources, automate tasks, or quickly prototype something, you'd typically use the AWS CLI.
+AWS SDKs are language-specific APIs for AWS services.
+They simplify the process of integrating your application, library, or script with AWS services like Amazon S3, Amazon EC2, Amazon DynamoDB, etc. AWS SDKs handle low-level details such as authentication, retry logic, and error handling.
+To use an AWS SDK:
+Choose the SDK that corresponds to the language you're using.
+AWS provides SDKs for several programming languages including Python (Boto3), JavaScript, Java, .NET, PHP, Go, Ruby, etc. aws.amazon.com, aws.amazon.com, aws.amazon.com.
+Install the SDK.
+For example, to install Boto3 for Python, you can use pip: pip install boto3
+Configure your credentials.
+You can do this by setting your AWS access key ID and secret access key as environment variables: export AWS_ACCESS_KEY_ID='your_access_key' export AWS_SECRET_ACCESS_KEY='your_secret_key'
+In your code, import the AWS SDK and use it to interact with AWS services.
+Here's a simple example using Boto3 to list all your S3 buckets: import boto3 s3 = boto3.resource('s3') for bucket in s3.buckets.all():
+    print(bucket.name)